-- Generic Keywords: OpKey generic keywords can be used to create test script & execute it with commercial tool by selecting the corresponding plug-in during run time.
+- Generic Keywords: OpKey generic keywords can be used to create test script & execute it with a commercial tool by selecting the corresponding plug-in during run time.
 For Example: SyncBrowser, SelectCheckBox, GetTableRowCount etc.

 - System Keywords: The System Keywords in OpKey are the pre-defined generic functions independent of the plugin used.
 For Example: GetTimeAtTimeZone, StringContains.

 - Selenium Webdriver Keywords: Selenium Webdriver keyword is used to execute suite by directly opening a web browser rather than running scripts within the browser.
-They work only with Selenium webdriver as plugin.
+They work only with the Selenium webdriver as a plugin.
 For Example, GetSingleRowText, GetObjectProperty etc.

 - Appium Keywords: These keywords are specifically used while using Appium as a plugin for mobile devices.
 For example: CloseApplication, DoubleTouch etc.